mikanikos/Fork-Accountability/README.md

 ### Building project

-After this, go to the project base directory.
+After this, go to the project root directory.

 To build all the project files, run the following command: